TakasiVenkataSandeep-08/localizer-AI/readme.md

 ## Roadmap

 - [ ] Add support for more AI providers
-- [ ] Implement translation memory
-- [ ] Add custom translation rules
-- [ ] Support for more file formats
+- [ ] Support for more file formats like js, ts etc
 - [ ] Batch processing optimization
-- [ ] Auto language detection
 - [ ] Translation quality metrics

 ## License